 A paper and abstract describing a student’s research are required of all students who wish to enter the TJSHS competition.
 Students are to select the most appropriate field of research from the following six categories established by the JSHS:

 - Environmental Science; Earth and Space Science

 - Physical Sciences (including chemistry, physics, and astronomy)

 - Medicine and Health; Behavioral and Social Sciences

 - Mathematics and Computer Science

-The paper must be prepared in 11 pt Arial or 12 pt Times New Roman font and stapled in the upper left hand corner (if mailed).
-Two copies of the research paper should be prepared as follows:
+The paper must be prepared in 11 pt Arial or 12 pt Times New Roman font and submitted online in PDF form on CVENT.

-Research papers should be written in third person using the following format.
+Research papers should be written in the third person using the above format.
 All registration and papers must be submitted through the CVENT website.